What is Pommes Anna?

 - Lay the serving plate face down over the top of the skillet, hold the plate securely to the top of the skillet and in one maneuver, turn the skillet over and transfer the Pommes Anna to the plate

-Use a very sharp knife to slice the finished Pommes Anna.
+Use a very sharp knife to slice the Pommes Anna.

-The golden-brown crust is slightly crisp, and the interior of the Pommes Anna is soft, delicate, and creamy.
+The golden-brown crust is slightly crisp, and the interior of the Potatoes Anna is soft, delicate, and creamy.
 If you press too hard, the layers may slip if your knife is dull.
 Take your time and use a slicing motion to gently slice through the crust.
-Your slices of Pommes Anna will be just as beautiful as they are delicious.
+Your slices will be just as beautiful as they are delicious.

 fast with eggs and bacon